hakimel/reveal.js/README.md

 	// Parallax background size
 	parallaxBackgroundSize: '', // CSS syntax, e.g. "2100px 900px" - currently only pixels are supported (don't use % or auto)

+	// Force vertical parallax effect
+	parallaxForceVertical: false, // If you do not use vertical stacking of slides, and enable this, vertical parallax wil still occur

 	// This slide transition gives best results:
 	transition: linear